0xAkuti/hardhat-clearsign/plugin/README.md

 - Supports detailed output with the `--detail` flag
 - Built for Hardhat 3 using the new plugin architecture
 - Hooks into compilation process with the `--generate-7-7-3-0` global flag
+- **NEW**: Adds a `publish-kg` task for publishing Smart Contract Metadata to The Graph Knowledge Graph

 ## Usage